vinodkd/guts/src/book/01_size.md

 ### Question #5: So how to numerically calculate size?

 So how do we put some numbers against these ideas?
-We're slightly better off than before, but we still dont yet know to size the atomic operations, nor do we know the size of the the containers themselves.
+We're slightly better off than before, but we still don't yet know to size the atomic operations, nor do we know the size of the containers themselves.
 All we have determined so far is: *If* we know the sizes of the operations and their containers, the overall size is an accumulation of individual sizes.

 Maybe a program in a high level language is closer to the application of programming as opposed to its core.
 Maybe we need to look at a simpler model of programming?

-<a name="#ssi"></a>
+<a name="ssi"></a>
 Down to the basics - SSI
 ------------------------

 Let's try the simplest notion of code.
 All of programming has [famously][ssi] [been][spt] [depicted][vNMArch] as being made of 3 basic operations:

-* Sequence, ie steps done in sequence
+* Sequence, i.e. steps done in sequence
-* Selection, ie the choice of one step vs the other, aka the `IF`
+* Selection, i.e. the choice of one step vs the other, aka the `IF`
-* Iteration, ie the ability to repeat steps that have been already been executed, aka the `LOOP`
+* Iteration, i.e. the ability to repeat steps that have been already been executed, aka the `LOOP`

 [ssi]: http://en.wikipedia.org/wiki/Structured_programming#Low-level_structure_programming
 [spt]: http://en.wikipedia.org/wiki/Structured_program_theorem